Thursday, 4 February 2010

 Here’s a recipe:

-- Open up a list of your entire active songs.
+- Open up a list of all your active songs.

-- If you have coded up songs for Mood or Energy, sort them by this field.
+- If you have coded songs for Mood or Energy, sort them by this field.

 - Work out from there.
-Go back up the list, and measure every song against your new standard.
+Work back up the list, and measure every song against your new standard.

 - Then go down the list the other way.
 I guarantee you’ll find some surprises.

-- If you have a big library, break it down into chunks.
-This can be hard work.
+- If you have a big library, break it down into Categories first.
+This can be heavy going.

-- If you haven’t set a value at all, the process is still the same.
-Find three Centre of Gravity songs, and work out from there.
+- If you haven’t set values at all - shame on you - the process is still the same.
+Find three benchmark songs, and work out from there.

-After that, you can do some analysis work to see if you’ve set the Mood or Energy rules up right for what you’ve actually got.
+After you've done that initial re-evaluation, do some analysis work to see if you’ve set the Mood or Energy rules up right for what you’ve actually got.
 That’s a tip for another day.